cpkb-bluezoo/gumdrop/README.md

     - client certificates
     - SSL protocols (TLS 1.2, 1.3)
     - cipher suite selection
-    - thread pool configuration for connection handlers on a per-connector basis, completely independent of number of client connections
+    - thread pool configuration for connection handlers on a per-server basis, completely independent of number of client connections
     - internationalization and localization facilities
     - centralized and secure realm interface for authentication and authorization
     - connection filtering
-    - centralized authentication and authorization realm interface usable by multiple connectors
+    - centralized authentication and authorization realm interface usable by multiple servers
 - HTTP
     - versions 1.0 and 1.1
         - Chunked encoding